 Firstly, land at the lowest risk of flooding and from all sources should be considered for development.
 A test is applied called the 'Sequential Test' to do this.
 Figure 3-1 summarises the Sequential Test.
 The LPA will apply the Sequential Test to strategic allocations.
-For all other developments in Flood Zones 2 and 3 (or in Flood Zone 1 on land with other flooding/drainage issues), developers must supply evidence to the LPA, with a Planning Application, that the development has passed the test.
+For all other developments in Flood Zones 2 and 3 developers must supply evidence to the LPA, with a Planning Application, that the development has passed the test.